alex-maleno/Fuzzing-Module/README.md

 - **Docker**: We will create a container using Docker to create an isolated environment for fuzzing the target code.
 - **AFL++**: AFL++ is the fuzzer we will use in this learning module.
 AFL++ will attache to the target code using a wrapper, and it will handle all of the inputs and mutations.
 When running code with AFL++, there is a nice output that updates automatically to show how long the code as been running and some information about the number of crashes/hangs that have been detected.
 - **Kali Linux**: A virtual machine that we used during our testing process for Windows users.
 Any other virtual machine will work for our purposes.
+This is only necessary for windows users.
 - **Sourcetrail**: A tool that can be used to get familiar with a codebase.
 There are two main windows within Sourcetrail - the code being looked at and a graphical interpretation of it.
 By clicking on functions within the code, you can see where those functions are called in other spots throughout the codebase.
 We found Sourcetrail to be quite useful for exploring large projects because we could more easily determine how various parts of the codebases were connected.

 ## How to Dowload Docker
  - To download Docker, go to this link on the [Docker wesbite](https://www.docker.com/products/docker-desktop/) and choose the correct operating system and chip.
 The website should automatically propose the correct software for your system, but download links for other versions will also be availabile on the page.
  - After the download is complete, run through the steps in the setup and open the desktop app on your computer.
+ - Disclaimer; this may take up a lot of space on your computer

 ## How to Clone AFLplusplus
  - The next step is to go to the AFLplusplus [Github Repo](https://github.com/AFLplusplus/AFLplusplus) and hit the green